 - TRX-4 version Chevrolet Blazer K5 4WD with a brushed motor (without battery and charger)

-- TRX-4 Traxx 4WD version with a brushed motor (without battery and charger)
+- TRX-4 version Traxx 4WD with a brushed motor (without battery and charger)

 The TRX-6

 The TRX-6 is the 6WD version of the TRX-4.
-There is currently one variant of the { {703b1fc24214cd040b6438279cb8fb61}} TRX-6:
+There is currently a variant of the TRX-6: